UPDATED November 10, 2020

 Do you offer discounts?

-As a result of limited daily capacity, there are a limited number of offers available at this time.
-Please see our Discounts and Offers page for current available promotions or to check if a promotion you hold is still valid.
+While the aquarium is operating outdoors-only, all tickets are automatically discounted by $3.
+Please see our Discounts and Offers page for additional promotions, or to see if a promotion you hold is still valid.

 What if I have a Go San Diego Card?